Tiger Island (Dreamworld): Tiger presentations

 Tiger presentations are performed twice daily in the main exhibit.
-Guests can watch as the tigers perform many natural behaviours which showcase their agility.
-Throughout the presentation the tigers climb 20 ft trees and jump up to 10 ft into the air.
-In 2013, Cub College will feature some of the younger tigers performing in the presentation.
+Guests can watch as the tigers perform feats which showcase their agility.
+During the presentation, the tigers climb 20 ft trees and jump up to 10 ft into the air.
+In 2013, Cub College featured some of the younger tigers' performances.

 Dreamworld Wildlife Foundation

-Since 1997, Dreamworld has run the Dreamworld Tiger Fund which aims to support various projects that help save tigers in the wild.
-The fund has contributed over a million dollars to this cause in the past 15 years.
-The fund relies on a percentage of profits from merchandise sales, tiger walks and tiger photos as well as donations from the Dreamworld's guests and the wider community.
+In 1997 Dreamworld created the Dreamworld Tiger Fund which aimed to support various projects to help save tigers in the wild.
+The fund contributed over a million dollars to this cause.
+The fund used a percentage of profits from merchandise sales, tiger walks and tiger photos as well as donations from the Dreamworld's guests and the wider community.

 In March 2012, the DWF was established, collaborating with existing wildlife conservation groups to bring substantial financial support to the conservation movement on a global scale.

 An internationally recognized fund committed to the protection, education, and conservation of the earth's most magnificent creatures and habitats, crucial to their survival.
-Through this initiative, you are able to adopt some of the species of animals found in the Dreamworld Corroboree, such as Tasmanian devils, crocodiles, red kangaroos, and cassowaries, alongside the Tiger Island tigers.
+Through this initiative individuals may adopt some of the species of animals found in the Dreamworld Corroboree, such as Tasmanian devils, crocodiles, red kangaroos, and cassowaries, alongside the Tiger Island tigers.

 Shopping and dining

-Overlooking the tiger exhibit exists a merchandise and a dining outlet.
-Guests can purchase tiger merchandise at Tiger Bazaar and buy food and beverage items at the Island Noodle Hut.
+Overlooking the tiger exhibit are retail facilities for tiger merchandise at Tiger Bazaar and a dining outlet called Island Noodle Hut.